ihsoft/KerbalReleaseBuilder/README.md

 * Update `release_setup.json` file.
   * At the very least you have to adjust `PACKAGE_NAME` value.
   * In case of your project doesn't fit definition "standard" you also need to adjust release structure.

+*Hint*.
+See [EasyVesselSwitch project](https://github.com/ihsoft/EasyVesselSwitch/tree/master/Tools) for a simple example of setting it up.

 ## Simple building release structure